matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 Intuitively using rejected events feels dangerous, however:

-1. Servers cannot arbitrarily make up state, since they still need to pass the auth checks based on the events auth chain (e.g. they can't grant themselves power levels if they didn't have them before).
+1. Servers cannot arbitrarily make up state, since they still need to pass the auth checks based on the event's auth chain (e.g. they can't grant themselves power levels if they didn't have them before).
 2. For a previously rejected event to pass auth there must be a set of state that allows said event.
 A malicious server could therefore produce a